 The perfection of the tikka masala sauce comes from its combination of Indian spices, diced tomatoes, and cream.
-This threesome is unbeatable.
-They make a brilliant orange-colored sauce that has the perfect balance of warm spiciness, acidic tang, and satisfying richness.
+This trifecta is unbeatable — it makes a brilliant orange-colored sauce that has the perfect balance of warm spiciness, acidic tang, and satisfying richness.
 This is also one of the quickest "curry" dishes that I've ever made, requiring negligible sautéing and simmering time.
-If you're ok with multitasking while the chicken is under the broiler, the whole dish takes at most 20 minutes.
+If you're okay with multitasking while the chicken is under the broiler, the whole dish takes at most 20 minutes.

 Do you love chicken tikka masala, too?
 Do you have a version that you love?
 Even though this recipe earns my own stamp of approval, I'm always eager to hear what other people do in their own kitchens.
 Please share!